efahnestock/principles_of_autonomy_local/README.md

 To stop the homework, simply kill the command running in the terminal by pressing `Ctrl+C`.
 This will stop the Jupyter notebook server and the Docker container.

 ## Submitting the Homework
-Directly upload all the files in the folder when submitting on Gradescope.
-Or you can select all files in the folder and compress then submit the zip file on Gradescope.
-Note you shouldn't compress the folder directly, instead you need to compress all the files, otherwise there will be path issues on Gradescope causing test failures.
+Directly upload all the files in the specific homework folder (e.g., all the files in the folder `homeworks/ps5-reinforcement-learning`) when submitting on Gradescope.
+Or you can select all files in the homework folder and compress then submit the zip file on Gradescope.
+Note you shouldn't compress the homework folder directly, instead you need to compress all the files, otherwise there will be path issues on Gradescope causing test failures.